HL7/cds-hooks/input/pagecontent/index.md

   }
 ```

-Given the above prefetch template, and context, the CDS Client is asked to provide the results of this FHIR query: `Medication?_id=eVBXvKwrWZIkPmaGwY.s1hQ3,emvpHliA4OaUxXJ4wp6N.Ig3`, resulting in prefetch containing a FHIR searchset Bundle of two Medication resources.
+Given the above prefetch template, and context, the CDS Client is asked to provide the results of these two FHIR queries:
+* `Medication?_id=eVBXvKwrWZIkPmaGwY.s1hQ3,emvpHliA4OaUxXJ4wp6N.Ig3`, resulting in the `meds` prefetch key containing a FHIR searchset Bundle of two Medication resources, and
+* `Appointment?patient=eXoGxqgBaJuNkuahMYmiDhg3&date=gt2024-09-13&date=2025-09-13`, resulting in the `appointments-upcoming` prefetch key containing a FHIR searchset Bundle of zero or more scheduled Appointment for the current patient within the next year.